MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 * `karmaConfigFile` Use this if you want to use a karma configuration file not named `karma.conf.js`.

-* LogToFile: set to true, if you want the adapter to write log statements to a log file (named KarmaTestAdapter.log)
+* `LogToFile` set to true, if you want the adapter to write log statements to a log file (named KarmaTestAdapter.log)

-* LogDirectory: Where the log file should be saved (if LogToFile is true).
+* `LogDirectory` Where the log file should be saved (if LogToFile is true).
 If this property is not specified the directory in which karma-vs-reporter.json resides is used.

-* OutputDirectory: Normally the adapter communicates with Karma using temporary files.
+* `OutputDirectory` Normally the adapter communicates with Karma using temporary files.
 These files are deleted immediately.
   If you want to see these files, you can specify an OutputDirectory, in which case the files will not be deleted.

 * `config` This property overwrites any configurations from the karma configuration file.